When Should You See a Neurologist for Headaches?

 Can headaches be caused by medication?

-How quickly will I feel better after seeing a neurologist?
+How quickly will I feel better after seeing a neurologist for headaches?

 Neurology Services